 Towards 4 PM or so, the six Tarangs are made to stand on their own in a row.
 Three of them have deities on them.
 I could see Shiva riding the Nandi on top.
 The literature says they are probably the Avatar Purush.
 The poles in red colors are painted with many motifs that I had no way to observe closely.
 I could only see some hands painted on them.
 They act as a witness to the ritual of cooking rice on the heads of three people.

 Men stood next to them holding swords.
 Women are not supposed to be near this place, so we all sat at a distance.

 A banana leaf and a thick layer of the banana leaf are tied to their heads of the three persons called Gade, after applying the holy ash on their bodies.
 Once the rice is cooked, a bit of blood from one of the men is added to the rice.
 This rice is then thrown on the crowds around and everyone runs away to avoid the bad vibes of the rice.

 As of today, the whole thing is done symbolically only, but at some point in time, it must have been an elaborate ritual commemorating the killing of some evil spirits.
 I assume it served the purpose of reminding the Kshatriyas of their dharma.
 The place is so crowded that you can hardly see it even when you are within a few meters of it.

 This festival happens once in two years.
 I attended it in 2019, so it happens in all odd years I assume.

 Video of Shisha Ranni Festival at Mallikarjuna Temple

-Veermal is celebrated on Phalgun Shukl Dwadashi or 3 days before Holi festival.
+Veermal is celebrated on Phalgun Shukl Dwadashi or 3 days before the Holi festival.

 Men called Bhagats fast through the day.
 Along with musicians, they are in a group of 18, and collectively called Gade.
 In the evening they run house to house with swords in their hands as the live music plays on drums.
 Houses they visit offer them betel leaves and areca nut (Paan-Supari).